modulove/MVMNT/README.md

 # Knob Functions - Bezier curve smooth Random Voltage:

-1. Level Knob: Set the CV voltage range.
+1. ELEVATE is the Level Knob: Set the CV voltage range.
 Define the maximum value within the 0 to 10V range for precise control over your sound.

-2. Curve Knob: Modify the curvature of the voltage change curve.
-At 0, the change is linear, while higher values introduce greater curvature, conforming to the Bezier curve.

-3. σ (Standard Deviation) Knob: Control the width of fluctuation of frequency.
+2. STRETCH σ (Standard Deviation) Knob: Control the width of fluctuation of frequency.
 At 0, voltage changes at a constant frequency.
 Increasing the value intensifies the fluctuation, introducing an element of unpredictability to your sound.

+3. SMOOTH Curve Knob: Modify the curvature of the voltage change curve.
+At 0, the change is linear, while higher values introduce greater curvature, conforming to the Bezier curve.

-4. Frequency Knob: Adjust the frequency of voltage change, allowing you to control the speed of modulation.
+4. FLUCTUATE Frequency Knob: Adjust the frequency of voltage change, allowing you to control the speed of modulation.

 # Hardware